 Some of Youth America Grand Prix’s significant achievements are:

 - Over 100,000 dancers have participated in YAGP’s workshops, scholarship auditions and master classes worldwide.

 - Over the past 20 years, YAGP has awarded over $4,000,000 in scholarships to the world’s leading dance schools.

 - Over 450 YAGP alumni are now dancing with 80 companies around the world, including American Ballet Theatre, New York City Ballet, Alvin Ailey American Dance Theater, Paris Opera Ballet, The Royal Ballet, Stuttgart Ballet, Dutch National Ballet, San Francisco Ballet, and Washington Ballet, among many others.

-- To identify promising young dance talent, YAGP conducts auditions in 22 cities in the United States and in Belgium, France, Italy, Mexico, Argentina, Brazil, Paraguay, Japan, and China among others.
+- To identify promising young dance talent, YAGP conducts auditions at 28 regional locations in the United States and in Belgium, France, Italy, Mexico, Argentina, Brazil, Paraguay, Japan, and China among others.

 - YAGP’s bi-annual Job Fair is a special audition program giving YAGP participants and alumni a chance to be seen and hired by the directors of the world’s leading dance companies.

 - YAGP’s Emerging Choreographer Series provides an opportunity for upcoming choreographers to present their work to the international dance community.
 The series has featured Camille A. Brown, Marcelo Gomes, Adam Hougland, Susan Jaffe, and Justin Peck, among others.

 - YAGP’s educational Gala series, Legends In Dance, celebrates artists who have helped shape dance history.
 Honorees have included Ballerina Assoluta, Natalia Makarova, Master Teacher Peter Pestov, and Danc Legend Vladimir Vasiliev.